teejaydub/grids/README.md

 * Better solving
   * Add more solving techniques and test with harder Sudokus
+    * Tree traversal, starting with 2-symbol cells
+    * More status on solving: number of reduction steps, time
     * Permutation techniques that operate between constraints
-      * solo technique
-    * More status on solving: number of reduction steps, time
     * Associate difficulty levels with techniques, so we can report how hard it was to solve
-    * Tree traversal, starting with 2-symbol cells
   * Add Sixy Sudoku puzzle type - should need no further code
   * Add constraint types for KenKen, KaKuRo
 * Puzzle creation, with target difficulty